BAM-PFA/guerrillatv/_collections/_essays/2020-08-17_steve-seid-confrontation-tv.md

 <div class="row">
   <div class="col-sm-7 col-xl-12">
     <p>The Democratic National Convention was an unruly event as delegations challenged convention rules and new constituencies struggled to be part of the party’s platform.
 The old guard was there in the form of Senators Hubert Humphrey, Edmund Muskie, and nominee-apparent George McGovern, and even Governor George Wallace.
-But new factions were vying for influence: California Assemblyman Willie Brown, Congressman Ron Dellums, and civil rights activist Jesse Jackson were some of those representing minority interests, while Congresswomen Bella Abzug, Shirley Chisholm, the latter a presidential candidate, and feminist activists Gloria Steinem, Betty Friedan, and Shirley MacLaine kept women’s rights central to the national party platform.
+But new factions were vying for influence: California Assemblyman Willie Brown, Congressman Ron Dellums, and civil rights activist Jesse Jackson were some of those representing minority interests, while Congresswomen Bella Abzug and Shirley Chisholm, the latter a presidential candidate, and feminist activists Gloria Steinem, Betty Friedan, and Shirley MacLaine kept women’s rights central to the national party platform.
     </p>
   </div>
   <div class="col-sm-5 col-xl-6 mx-auto my-2">